 - Do I have to book in advance?
 Yes.
 We have limited coach parking and have to reserve areas of the car park for coaches.
 Without booking, we cannot guarantee there will be anywhere to park.
 In addition, if you would like a guided tour, we need to book the tour guide in advance, and provide the conservation team with enough notice to complete work in the rooms.

 - Are there any group discounts available?
 Yes.
-Groups who have booked in advance will pay the admission cost of £10 per adult, £5 per child.
+Groups of 15 or more, who have booked in advance, will be eligible for the group rate.
 If you haven't booked in advance, you'll pay the full admission cost.

 - Who is eligible for free entry?
 National Trust members, group leaders and coach drivers (but they must pay the guided tour rate if applicable).

 - Can I come on a familiarisation visit?
 We recommend you come on a familiarisation visit before your group comes to help assist you with your risk assessment and organisation.
 Please discuss this with the office at the time of booking.

 - Why can't we visit on a Bank Holiday or Bank Holiday weekend?
-These are our busiest days, and the car park is often full up.
+These are our busiest days, and the car park is often full.
 To try and keep the traffic flowing and not cause problems on the surrounding country lanes, we often operate a one-way system, which is not suitable for coaches.